 What is the primary objective of your total rewards program?
 Yes, this is a real question I’m asking you today.
-If your spontaneous answer is “to pay your employees”, then you have missed the whole strategic aspect of a program built on 3 essential HR levers.
+If your spontaneous answer is “to pay your employees”, then you have missed the whole strategic aspect of a program built on 3 essential HR levers: attraction, retention and engagement.

 If you receive few applications and your positions remain vacant for a long period of time, it goes without saying that the problem here is the attraction of qualified workers.
 Beyond offering an above-market salary, candidates will prioritize a salary based on experience and education level rather than seniority in the company.
 A salary structure that takes these factors into account can help you do this.